25 Best Things to Do on Molokai, Hawaiʻi

 A Taste of Molokai is a small food truck in Kaunakakai that’s known for having the best poke and açaí on the island!

-That being said, they have tons of different great options to choose from, but be sure to check their hours before visiting, as they are not open at all times of the day.
+Beyond this, there’s also tons of other great options to choose from, but be sure to check their hours before visiting, as they are not open at all times of the day.

 Yelp: A Taste of Molokai